QiaoYinhui/Enzyme-GLM/Enzyme-GLM-gen/README.md

 - 1.Have a computer running a Linux-based operating system
 - 2.Install the dependencies.
 Please refer to the link: (https://github.com/THUDM/GLM) bash scripts/generate_Pro_condition.sh
-- 3.Download the model weights file from link xx and modify the model weights path in the .sh file.
+- 3.Download the model weights(Enzyme-GLM-304M-s2eV2_2-8_10e01-22-13-02) from link xx and modify the model weights path in the .sh file.
 (generate_Pro_uncondition.sh and generate_Pro_condition.sh)